diegotty/obsidian_notes/year 3, semester 1/cybersecurity/06 - database security.md

 ## SQL injection attacks
 *SQLi* (*SQL intejction*) attacks are one of the most prevalent and dangerous network-based security threats, and they are designed to exploit the nature of web application pages by sending malicious SQL commands to the database server.
-- the most common attack goal is the bulk extraction of data, but it can also be to modify or delete data, execute arbitrary OS commands, or to laungh DoS attacks they work by prematurely terminating a text string and appending a new command, and terminating the injected string with a comment mark `- -`
+- the most common attack goal is the bulk extraction of data, but it can also be to modify or delete data, execute arbitrary OS commands, or to laungh DoS attacks they work by prematurely terminating a text string and appending a new command, and terminating the injected string with a comment mark `- -` (as the inserted command may have additional strings appended to it before it is executed)
+### attack avenues
+- *user input*: attackers inject SQL commands by providing suitable crafted user input
+- *server variables*: attackers can forge v
+- *second-order injection*
+- *cookies*:
+- *physical user input*:
+## attack types
-### injection techniques
+### inband attacks
+inband attacks use the same communication channel for injecting SQL code and retrieving results some examples are:
+- *tautology*: injects ode in more or more conditional statements so that they always evaluate to true
+- *end-of-line comment*: after injecting code into a particular field, legitimate code that follows are nullified through usage of end of line comments (`- -`)
+- *piggyback queries*: the attacker adds additional queries beyond the intended query
+## inferential attack
+the attacker is able to reconstruct the information by sending particular requests and observing the resulting behavior of the website/db server. they include:
+- illegal/logically incorrect queries:
+- blind SQL injections:
+- out-of-band attacks: